In Stock

 Chitting (Pre-Sprouting)

-How to Chit Seed Potatoes – Place seed potatoes in trays or egg cartons with the "eyes" facing up in a cool, bright, frost-free spot—like a windowsill or greenhouse.
+Place seed potatoes in trays or egg cartons with the eyes facing up in a cool, bright, frost-free spot such as a windowsill or greenhouse.
 Avoid direct sunlight or darkness, as weak, leggy shoots can break easily.
-In a few weeks, short, sturdy green or purple shoots will form.
+In four to six weeks, short, sturdy green or purple shoots will form.

 Soil

 For containers, use a high-quality potting mix enriched with compost, ensuring good drainage to prevent waterlogging.
-Choose a deep container (at least 40 cm deep) to allow proper root and tuber development.
+Choose a deep container at least 40 cm deep to allow proper root and tuber development.

 How to Plant

-For the trench method, dig a trench 25–30 cm deep, sprinkle a complete fertiliser, and place the tubers 45 cm apart.
-Cover them lightly with soil, gradually filling in the trench as the plants grow.
+For the trench method, dig trenches 25–30 cm deep, sprinkle a complete fertiliser, and place tubers 45 cm apart.
+Cover lightly with soil and gradually fill the trench as plants grow.
+Alternatively, dig holes 15–20 cm deep and 45 cm apart, sprinkle fertiliser into each hole, place tubers inside, backfill with soil mixture, and water thoroughly.

-Please note: Maincrop potatoes grow best in raised beds and vegetable beds, where they have space to develop larger tubers and higher yields.
+Please note: These potatoes grow best in raised beds and vegetable beds, where they have space to develop larger tubers and higher yields.
 If grown in grow bags or small containers, the harvested potatoes may be smaller than expected.
 For indeterminate potatoes, we recommend planting only two to three seed potatoes per grow bag to allow sufficient room for growth.

 Watering